Approximate controllability of semi-linear heat equation with Non-instantaneous impulses, memory and delay

 \section{Introduction}

-The theory of impulsive differential equations was initiated by A. Mishkis and V. D. Mil'man in 1960, it has become an important area of investigation in recent years.
-There are many practical examples of impulsive control systems, The growth of a population diffusing throughout its habitat, the amount of money in a stock market, the spread of an acoustic vibrations,we can find this notion in several other fields like: neural networks, ecology, chemistery, biotechnology, radiophysics, theoretical physics, mathematical economy. we can easily seen in these examples where abrupt changes such as harvesting, disasters and instantaneous storage can occur.
-These problems are modelled by impulsive differential equations.
+The theory of impulsive dynamical systems was initiated by V.D.
+Mil'man and A. Mishkis in 1960 \cite{Milman}.
+Afterwards, it has become an important field of investigation in several areas.
+They can be found in applications ranging from neural networks, ecology, chemistery, biotechnology, radiophysics, theoretical physics, mathematical economy and engineering.
+The interest of this article is the non-instantaneous impulsive semi-linear system involving memory and state-delay, which is motivated by applications, such as species population, nanoscale electronic circuits consisting of single-electron tunneling junctions, and mechanical systems with impacts \cite{Lakshmikantham,Samoilenko,Yang}.
+In general, impulses represent sudden deviations of the states at specific times, by either instantaneous jumps or continuous intervals.

-Modelling such real phenomena, we notice that the impulse started at a given moment and its action remains active for a finite time.
-Such an impulse is known as a non-instantaneous impulse (NII).
+In real life problems, the impulse starts abruptly at a certain moment of time and remains active on a finite time interval.
+However, the time of the action is little.
+Such an impulse is known as non-instantaneous impulse.
 This notion appears for the first time in 2012.
 After that, it has become an area of interest for many researchers.
-For more, we refer to our readers \cite{SKSMA,VKMM, RPASHDO}.\\
+For more, we refer to our readers \cite{SKSMA,VKMM, RPASHDO,Zouhair,Zouhair2}.

-The evolution of this theory was quite slow because of the complexity of manipulating such equations.
-For example, if we consider systems with impulses (instantaneous or non-instantaneous).
-Since the impulses involve instantaneous and discontinuous changes at various time instants witch influencing the solutions, this can lead to instability (respectively uncontrollability) of the differential equation or inversely its stability (respectively controllability), (see \cite{liu}, \cite{farzana} ).
-Afterwards, many scientists contributed in the enrichment of this theory, they launched different studies on this subject and large number of results were established .\\
+The phenomenon of impulses implies instantaneous and discontinuous changes at different instants of time, which influence the solutions and can lead to the instability (respectively uncontrollability) of the differential equation or conversely to its stability (respectively controllability), which explains the evolution of this theory has been rather slow due to the complexity of handling such equations (see \cite{liu}, \cite{farzana} ).
+Afterwards, many scientists contributed in the enrichment of this theory, they launched different studies on this subject and large number of results were established .